kklein/kklein.github.io/content/posts/2023-04-23-100_dollars_worth.md

 Note that the answer to this question doesn't change whether one continues to receive income from employment or contracting after this point in time.
 This is a relevant since we are talking about financial freedom, in a somewhat stark contrast to retirement.
+Also note that this approach assigns value to one's time in a way that immediately factors in cost of living.
+In contrast, the former model didn't.
+For example, deciding that to not trade one hour of one's time for money leaves it open as to how the bills are paid.

-Clearly, the more we spend before reaching our savings goal, the longer it'll take us to reach it.
-Put differently, the less we spend, the more time in a state of choice, freedom of sorts, we buy ourselves.
+In this alternative cost model it is clear that the more we spend before reaching our savings goal, the longer it'll take us to reach it.
+Put differently, the less we spend, the more time in a state of choice, freedom of sorts, we earned ourselves.
 But how much time?
 We'll get to that in the next paragraph.

-Moreover, we will realize that the value of money is likely to change over time.
+Moreover, we will realize that the respective values of time and money are likely to change over time.

-TODO: Insert illustration with time axis
+TODO: Illustration
+Matrix: Spent vs gained, money, time

 ## How much is 100 USD, formally?